What is the market for electric bicycles?

 Is the Charger bicycle considered a zero emission vehicle?

 Yes.
 While some communities only define ZEV's as car replacements, others are looking for alternative ways to reduce sources of mobile pollution.
-The Charge electric bike has qualified for electric vehicle credits in some communities.
+The Charger electric bike has qualified for electric vehicle credits in some communities.
 Check with your local environmental management group for clarification.
 Every time you take a short trip on your Charger rather than a car, you delete a cold start that would have added a significant pollution contribution.

 Can I configure the Charger bicycle any way I want?